The coolest family cars you can buy

 No-nonsense SUVs have their appeal, and the Dacia Duster offers more than most.
 Using plenty of Renault parts, you get a surprising amount of car for your money, and even a capable four-wheel-drive version can be had for around £15,000.
 The base-spec Access is too basic to be cool - few people want to be without a radio - but the Essential and Comfort specs offer everything you need without breaking the budget.
 The latter even offers sat nav, a reversing camera and a leather steering wheel, which is impressive given it costs less than the cheapest Fiesta.

 Volkswagen Golf GTI

-If you’re not fussed by a rugged SUV, we’ll point you in the direction of the outgoing Volkswagen Golf GTI, which can be easily picked up for under £15,000.
+If you’re not fussed by a rugged SUV, we’ll point you in the direction of the last-generation Volkswagen Golf GTI, which can be easily picked up for under £15,000.
 For that price, you can buy a car that’s barely five years old, and some even come with the optional Performance Pack that boosts power to 227bhp.
 It’s not the fastest hot hatch on the block, but it is the original, and comes with the iconic tartan seats and red pinstriping that made their debuts on the first GTI.
 The Golf is a great everyday performance car, blending nippy acceleration with good practicality and comfort.